vesoft-inc/nebula-graph/README.md

 * Strong data consistency by RAFT protocol
 * SQL-like query language
 * Role-based access control for higher level security

+## Notice of Release

+The Nebula graph team is glad to annouce the Nebula Graph 2.0 pre-release.
+This is a brand new start with several important updates, and more of them are on the way.
+Welcome to join us.

+**<font color = #DC143C>WARNING: </font>**
+Use the 2.0 pre-release only if you need to test the latest features or performance improvements.
+DO NOT use it in production.

 ## Roadmap